microsoft/vscode-wiki/How-to-Contribute.md

 See also: [Cross-Compiling for Debian-based Linux](https://github.com/Microsoft/vscode/wiki/Cross-Compiling-for-Debian-Based-Linux)

 ## Suggestions
-We're also interested in your feedback for the future of Code.
+We're also interested in your feedback for the future of VS Code.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.

 ## Translations
 We appreciate your localization contributions, either by providing new translations, voting on translations, or suggesting process improvements.
 We take translations through the Transifex service, not through the vscode repo.
 See [our localization site](https://aka.ms/vscodeloc) to get started.